 Opportunistic TLS is used for message routing transfers.
-Create a new route that uses the TLS delivery option or edit an existing mail route to add the TLS option on the Settings > Inbound/Outbound > Mail Routing > Add (or Edit) Route page.
-At the bottom of the page, mark the Use Transport Layer Security (TLS) check box to use opportunistic TLS for message routing.
+Use the page Settings > Inbound/Outbound > Mail Routing > Add (or Edit) Route to create a new route that uses the TLS delivery option or edit an existing mail route to add the TLS option.
+At the bottom of the page, mark the check box Use Transport Layer Security (TLS) to use opportunistic TLS for message routing.

 The third-party application message encryption feature also uses opportunistic TLS for data transfer security.
-Third-party application encryption options are configured on the Settings > Inbound/Outbound > Encryption page.
+Third-party application encryption options are configured on the page Settings > Inbound/Outbound > Encryption.